Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 6.3- Reduce

-Effectively reduces the array to one value, iterating through each element where acumulator is the result of the last call.
+Reduces the array to one value, iterating through each element where acumulator is the result of the last call, which is also known as seed.
 The starting value of the acumulator is passed a second parameter and the last value returned is effectively the result of the reduce operation.

 ```javascript